-A sales funnel helps you follow your customer journey from discovery and consideration all the way to purchase.
+A sales funnel helps you follow your customer journey stages from discovery and consideration all the way to purchase.

 Your funnel illustrates the typical path prospects take to become customers.
 Understanding the sales funnel is critical to success.
 And to understand what’s happening inside the funnel, you need to identify metrics that gauge the effectiveness of each channel or campaign.